AARP Hearing Center

 Coordinated funding: In order to fully fund programs, effective state agencies coordinate financing from among federal programs.
 For example, many states use part of the funding from the Older Americans Act (OAA) to provide transportation services, often by transit operators under contract with the local area’s agency on aging.
 Typically, area agencies on aging use Section 5310 funding from the FTA to purchase vehicles.
 They then operate the vehicles in part with OAA funding, along with other federal, state, and local sources, including Medicaid and Head Start.
 The coordination of funding sources at all levels of government promotes the most efficient and effective use of transportation funds.

 New private-sector funding opportunities: Recent federal policy changes have created new opportunities for transportation and healthcare sector collaboration.
 Effective January 2017, the Department of Health and Human Services has allowed medical providers across the U.S. to provide or facilitate medical transportation for their established patients.
 It was previously prohibited.
-In 2019, the Centers for Medicare & Medicaid Services (CMS) allowed Medicare Advantage Plans to cover transportation to doctors’ offices (see also Medicare & Medicaid).
+In 2019, the Centers for Medicare & Medicaid Services (CMS) allowed Medicare Advantage Plans to cover transportation to doctors’ offices.
 In 2020, CMS allowed Medicare Advantage Plans to pay for transportation for chronically ill patients to non-medical services, such as grocery shopping and banking.
 This has opened up new opportunities to address a critical social determinant of health for financially strapped people age 65 and older.

 COMMUNITY TRANSPORTATION FOR UNDERSERVED POPULATIONS: Policy